-Simone Austin is an Accredited Sports Dietitian, President of Sports Dietitians Australia and an Advanced Sports Dietitian.
+Simone Austin is an Accredited Practising Dietitian, an Advanced Sports Dietitian and President of Sports Dietitians Australia.

-A passion for optimising performance and health through nutrition has seen Simone achieve an impressive 20+ year career.
+A passion for optimising performance and health through nutrition has seen Simone achieve an impressive 25+ year career.
 Simone has been the dietitian for Hawthorn Football Club since 2009, experiencing three premiership wins so far.
-Her expertise has also led to two World Cups and an Ashes with The Australian Mens Cricket Team and a premiership with Melbourne Storm Rugby League Club.
+Her expertise has also led to two World Cups and an Ashes with The Australian Men's Cricket Team and a premiership with Melbourne Storm Rugby League Club.

 Simone’s knowledge was also experienced by Melbourne City A-League Football Club (four years), Melbourne Rebels Rugby Union Club inaugural season and six years with Western Bulldogs AFL.

-As a media spokesperson for Dietitians Association of Australia Simone regularly provides guest commentary on TV and radio and writes articles for print and online publications.
-Add published author to this list, with her first book Eat Like an Athlete.
+As a media spokesperson for Dietitians Australia Simone regularly provides guest commentary on TV and radio and writes articles for print and online publications.
+Add published author to this list of achievements and she makes the perfect speaker for your event sharing her nutrition philosophy, with insights from her first book Eat Like an Athlete.

 Here are three ways Simone can help you

 Simone is an established Australian dietitian who regularly provides nutrition advice to elite sports teams and individuals, food brands and through her private practice.Learn More

 Simone loves sharing her knowledge and practical nutrition tips to audiences around Australia.
 You can book Simone to speak at your next event, conference or workplace education day.Learn More